Top Menu

 full extension slides are installed in pantry

-The slides have little openings where the screws can be driven (left picture below).
-My storage needs only required one support post on the back.
+The slides have a few openings where the screws can be driven (left picture below).

 Installing slides in pantry

-In order to prevent the drawer getting stuck with that lip, you have to install the slides high enough for the drawer to come out freely.
-I love the simple trick he used:
+To prevent the drawer from getting stuck on that lip, you have to install the slides high enough for the drawer to come out freely.

 laminate samples are used as a trick to make pantry slides level inside pantry